Caesium auride

 Caesium auride is the inorganic compound with the formula CsAu.
 It is the Cs^{+} salt of the unusual Au^{−} anion.

+When molten, it is one of the very few liquids other than typical salts (composed of a metal and a nonmetal) in which mobile ions drive conductivity.

+Gold has the highest electronegativity of all metals due to relativistic effects.
+It has been called a "pseudo-halogen".

 Preparation and reactions

 CsAu is obtained by heating a stoichiometric mixture of caesium and gold.
+Non-stoichiometric mixtures result in an alloy rather than an ionic compound.
 The two metallic-yellow liquids react to give a transparent yellow product.

 Despite being a compound of two metals, CsAu lacks metallic properties since it is a salt with localized charges; it instead behaves as a semiconductor with band gap 2.6 eV.
+In this way it splits the difference between typical ionic solids, which are insulators, and typical metallic solids, which are conductors.
+This semiconductivity is a relativistic effect.

-The compound hydrolyzes readily, yielding caesium hydroxide, metallic gold, and hydrogen.
+The compound hydrolyzes readily on contact with water, yielding caesium hydroxide, metallic gold, and hydrogen.